RozeFound/mmc-export/README.md

 -v --version: specify modpack version, will be overriden by config's value if exists
 --modrinth-search: modrinth search accuracy
 --exclude-providers: providers you wish to exclude from search
+--skip-cache: don't use web cache in this run
+--scheme: output filename formatting scheme, more info in #scheme-formatting
 ```
 > All paths can be relative to current working directory or absolute.